 Feeding is a complex interaction between behaviour, medical, environment, sensory and developmental skills.
 We strongly believe in working together with families, doctors, and other therapists to ensure a multi-disclipinary focus with.
 Both assessment and therapy for children with feeding difficulties.

-Valerie is specialised in assessing and treating babies and children with a range of feeding and swallowing difficulties including difficulties with breast or bottle feeding, transitioning through solids, gagging on lumpy foods or finger foods, general refusal of specific food types, fussy eating, or behavioural challenged related to eating meals, and more.
+Speech Pathologists, Valerie and Ashleigh are specialised in assessing and treating babies and children with a range of feeding and swallowing difficulties including difficulties with breast or bottle feeding, transitioning through solids, gagging on lumpy foods or finger foods, general refusal of specific food types, fussy eating, or behavioural challenged related to eating meals, and more.